ScalaIO/scala.io_web_main/en/pages/code-of-conduct.md

 # Code of conduct

 Scala.io is an all-ages event for people from many different backgrounds.
-We expect presenters, exhibitors, and attendees to help make [event] enjoyable for everyone, regardless of age, gender, sexuality, religious or ethnic identity, or ability.
+We expect presenters, exhibitors, and attendees to help make scala.io enjoyable for everyone, regardless of age, gender, sexuality, religious or ethnic identity, or ability.